Dasutin/dashino/README.md

 - Use the premade widgets, or fully create your own with HTML, CSS, and TypeScript.
 - API to push data to your dashboards
 - JavaScript jobs fetching data from online resources or databases.
+- Rotate through a set of dashboards automatically with Playlists
 - Supports deploying from Docker or locally.

 ## Quick start